semantic-systems/NLIWOD/qa.hawk/README.md

 docker build -f qa.hawk/deploy-scripts/Dockerfile-hawk -t hawk . docker run -d --name hawk -p 8181:8181 --restart=always hawk ``

+Building HAWK
+===
+Using mvn package or mvn install there will be two artifacts generated (and installed) :

+-> hawk-(version).jar only contains hawk and can be used as a dependency for other projects.

+-> hawk-(version)-bootable-with-spring.jar does not only contains hawk, but makes it runnable via spring (see Running HAWK via maven)

 Running  HAWK via Maven
 ===